alloy-rs/book/CONTRIBUTING.md

 To add a new section (file) to the book, add it to `./src/SUMMARY.md`.

-To perform any updates to the copy above the `Usage` section in the examples make modifications to `./src/templates/*`.

-Make sure to run `./scripts/update.sh` upon creating a new template file.

 ### Discuss and update

 You will probably get feedback or requests for changes to your Pull Request.